-6.6.1.
-Feedback during 2021/22 and beyond from the channels referenced in section 6.5 indicates that the Fund's chosen approach is effective.
-However it was noted that the Fund's online presence wasn't as strong or as user-friendly as it could be.
-In response to this the Fund is currently building a Fund-specific website.
-This will be designed to improve both the accessibility of Fund information (including its stewardship activities) and its ability to engage in dialogue with its stakeholders.
+Feedback during 2022/23 and beyond from the channels referenced in section 6.5 indicates that the Fund's chosen approach is effective.
+However, it was noted that the Fund's online presence wasn't as strong or as user-friendly as it could be.
+In response to this the Fund has developed a Fund-specific website.
+The website has been designed to improve both the accessibility of Fund information (including its stewardship activities) and its ability to engage in dialogue with its stakeholders, providing scheme members, scheme employers and other interested parties with key information about the Fund and the wider LGPS.